Unlocking Homeownership: Demystifying USDA Loan Questions

 What is the USDA Streamline Refinance Program?

 The USDA Streamline Refinance Program is a special refinancing option for homeowners with existing USDA loans.
-This program is designed to help borrowers lower their monthly mortgage payments by refinancing their current USDA loan to a new USDA loan with a lower interest rate.
+This program is designed to help borrowers lower their monthly mortgage payments by refinancing their current USDA loan with a new USDA loan with a lower interest rate.
 The program eliminates the need for a new home appraisal, credit report, and income verification, making it a simpler and faster option for borrowers who meet the program requirements.
 Read more

 Who is eligible for a USDA loan?